 What is Biomass?

-Biomass is organic matter obtained from living or recently living organisms, such as crop residue, animal waste, forest debris, municipal solid waste etc. Biomass contains 75% of carbon along with other molecules such as hydrogen, oxygen, nitrogen.
+Biomass is organic matter obtained from living or recently living organisms, such as crop residue, animal waste, forest debris, municipal solid waste etc. Biomass contains 75% carbon and other molecules such as hydrogen, oxygen, and nitrogen.
 And also a small number of alkali metals, alkaline earth metals, and heavy metals.

 What is Biogas?

-Biogas refers to a mixture of gases produced by the anaerobic decomposition of organic matter such as agricultural waste, municipal waste, plant residue, food waste etc. Biogas consists of methane, carbon dioxide along with the small amount of hydrogen sulphide, and moisture.
+Biogas refers to a mixture of gases produced by the anaerobic decomposition of organic matter such as agricultural waste, municipal waste, plant residue, food waste etc. Biogas consists of methane, carbon dioxide, a small amount of hydrogen sulphide, and moisture.

 What is a Biogas Plant?